François-Noël Buffet

 François-Noël Buffet (/fr/; born 28 August 1963) is a French lawyer and politician who served as Minister to Minister of the Interior Bruno Retailleau in the government of Prime Minister François Bayrou from 2024 to 2025.
-A member of The Republicans (LR), he previously served as Minister for the Overseas in the government of Prime Minister Michel Barnier between September and December 2024.
+A member of The Republicans (LR), he previously served as Minister of the Overseas in the government of Prime Minister Michel Barnier between September and December 2024.
 Buffet was a Senator for Rhône from 2004 until his appointment to the government in 2024.

 Political career

 Buffet, who first entered the municipal council of Oullins in 1990, became Deputy Mayor of Oullins in 1995 under the mayorship of Michel Terrot.
 He served as Mayor of Oullins from 1997 to 2017.
 He has also served as a metropolitan councillor of Lyon since 2015.

 During his time in the Senate from 2004 to 2024, Buffet served on the Committee on Legal Affairs, which he chaired from 2020.

 Buffet briefly served as Minister of the Overseas in the government of Prime Minister Michel Barnier from September to December 2024.
 On 23 December, he changed ministry and was appointed as a deputy to the minister of the Interior.